Vishnu on Garuda

 Garudasana

 This is Vishnu seated on Garuda.
-Vishnu is identified by the attributes in his hands Lotus, Chakra, Mace and Shankha.
-Starting from lower right hand clockwise.
+Vishnu is identified by the attributes in his hands: Lotus, Chakra, Mace and Shankha.
+Starting from the lower right-hand clockwise.
 Garuda is identified by the avian features, spread wings and claws on his feet.

 Garuda is supported by the lotus base, which in turn is on a rectangular base.
-The decoration of the lower base is unusual for Hindu bronzes and you tend to see them in Buddhist bronzes.
-In Nepal, that where the bronze is from, the line between Buddhism and Hinduism is often blurred.
+The decoration of the lower base is unusual for Hindu bronzes, and you tend to see it in Buddhist bronzes.
+In Nepal, where the bronze is from, the line between Buddhism and Hinduism is often blurred.

-The spread wings of Garuda is meant to capture him in flight, carrying Vishnu.
+The spread wings of Garuda are meant to capture him in flight, carrying Vishnu.

 Vishnu seated on Garuda is a Pan-India subject matter.
 In South India, it is referred to as Srikara Murti.
-The iconography of Vishnu on Garuda is particularly prevalent in North India and Himalayas.
-There are examples dating back to the fifth century of the common era.
+The iconography of Vishnu on Garuda is particularly prevalent in North India and the Himalayas.
+Examples date back to the fifth century of the common era.

 Probably this had another prabhavali.
 And the second prabhavali is not uncommon.
-See Nepali lamp with donors and Surya Lamp.
+See the Nepali lamp with donors and the Surya Lamp.

 This bronze is about 11 cm in height and may date to the eighteenth century.